ShyftNetwork/go-empyrean/README.md

 #### Docker Images

-Two sets of Docker Images are available for ShyftGeth, the Postgresql Database, and the Shyft Blockchain Explorer, which can be used for local development and testnet connection.
+Two sets of Docker Images are available for ShyftGeth, the Postgresql Database, and the Shyft Block Explorer, which can be used for local development and testnet connection.
 The development settings are included in docker-compose.yml, the testnet settings are included in docker-compose.production.yml.
 To launch these containers you will need to have docker-compose installed on your computer.
 Installation instructions for docker-compose are available [here](https://docs.docker.com/install/).

 **To build the images for the first time please run the following command:**

 `./shyft-geth --setup # clears persisted directories prior to docker build`

 `docker-compose up --build`

+Running the above command will build Shyft Block Explorer on port `:3000` which is being served by Shyft Block Explorer API on port `:8080`.
+These are images being pulled from docker hub which are publicly available.

 If you would like to reinitialize/rebuild the docker images you can run the above mentioned command as well.